If you want to learn the guitar and progress to an advanced and/or professional level, you should be aware that it will be a long process.

 2. Discover which weaknesses are holding your strengths back

-Unless he’s a complete beginner (who has neither strengths nor weaknesses), when I teach a new student, I have one main goal in mind during his first lesson:
+When I teach a new student, unless he is a complete beginner (who has no strengths or weaknesses), I have one main goal in mind during his first lesson:

-To find a weakness that when fixed, everything else will improve.
+To identify a weakness that, when fixed, will improve everything else.

 For instance, once I had a student who: